semindan/spaceship/README.md

 	```
 4. Play

-If you experience graphical glitches, such as only half of screen being used, you need to change defined display in *mzapo_parlcd.c* uncommenting the defines.
+If you experience graphical glitches, such as only part of screen being used, you need to change defined display in *mzapo_parlcd.c* uncommenting the defines.
 ```C
 #define HX8357_B
 #define ILI9481